prasannayasan/Rpx-Training/Neo4j.md

 - On the next page we set password.

 ### Working on Neo4j :
-- On the localhost page we can write Cyber query to execute the graphs
+- On the localhost page we can write Cypher query to execute the graphs

 #### Cyber queries :
 - Create a node  **CREATE(node)**.